jupyterlab/jupyterlab/packages/faq-extension/faq.md

 In addition to the Jupyter Notebook, JupyterLab offers multiple models of interactive computing, including a scratchpad-like Code Console and the ability to attach kernels to any text file.
-JupyterLab has built-in support for many common file and output formats (CVS, PDF, Vega, Vega-Lite, Markdown, JSON, VDOM, PNG, JPEG, HTML, etc.).
+JupyterLab has built-in support for many common file and output formats (CSV, PDF, Vega, Vega-Lite, Markdown, JSON, VDOM, PNG, JPEG, HTML, etc.).

 The codebase and user-interface of JupyterLab is based on a flexible extension